 We wish money- management was a part of school and college curriculums.
 Until then, treat Moneyjar as your buddy and guide for any investment gyaan.
 We always try to offer advice that helps you outperform, sometimes at the risk of being contrarian and not towing the usual line.

-Oh and if you do decide to start setting money aside, try investing in theon our platform, .
+Oh and if you do decide to start setting money aside, try investing in the Stash-away Safe Jar on our platform, Moneyjar.
 One great liquid fund, one great start to saving 🙂